WebAssembly/tool-conventions/EHScheme.md

 by the unwinder in a VM; WebAssembly code cannot access or modify IP.
 WebAssembly `catch` instruction's result is the address of a thrown object.
-**But we cannot get a selector without calling a personality function.** In WebAssembly EH, the personality function is _actively_ called from the compiler-generated user code rather than from the unwind library.
+**But we cannot get a selector without calling a personality function.** In WebAssembly EH, the personality function is _directly_ called from the compiler-generated user code rather than from the unwind library.
 To do that, WebAssembly compiler inserts a call to the personality function at the start of each landing pad.

-### Code Transformation
+### Landing Pad Code

 In exception handling schemes based on Itanium C++ ABI, C++ `throw` keyword is compiled into a call to